Home | Blog Index | Blog Archives | Christianity & Faith Essays

 NEWS LINK: The Weather Channel: Storm Chaser Andy Gabrielson Killed in Car Accident

-I was shocked, as was many of my colleagues, to learn of accomplished storm observer Andy Gabrielson's fatal head-on accident caused by a (apparently intoxicated) wrong-way driver on eastbound I-44 in Oklahoma.
-Though I had never met Andy, his work was well-known to me (and all storm observers) due to his uncanny knack for not only choosing the right storm every time, but with a precision that allowed for up-close tornado intercepts on an uncommonly regular basis.
+I was shocked, as was many of my colleagues, to learn of accomplished storm photographer Andy Gabrielson's fatal head-on accident caused by a (apparently intoxicated) wrong-way driver on eastbound I-44 in Oklahoma.
+Though I had never met Andy, his work was well-known to me (and all storm photographers) due to his uncanny knack for not only choosing the right storm every time, but with a precision that allowed for up-close tornado intercepts on an uncommonly regular basis.
 His footage is some of the most amazing ever captured in the hobby.

-Andy is the fourth known observer who lost their life in a car accident since the early 1990s.
+Andy is the fourth known chaser who lost their life in a car accident since the early 1990s.
 The third was Fabian Guerra, one of my friends who accompanied me on many trips from 2004 to 2008.
 Fabian's accident was caused by a deer on I-80 in Iowa while he was on the way to an expedition target in June of 2009.

 It's truly saddening when a tragedy like this befalls one of our own.